HarshaAnuga/JavaScript-Projects/README.md

 # JavaScript-Projects

 1. Color Flipper

-   This is javascript project meant to help users generate random colors or HEX color codes and use them for their projects
+   This is Javascript project meant to help users generate random colors or HEX color codes and use them for their projects

-3. Palindrome-Checker
+2. Palindrome-Checker

-   This is javascript project meant to help users generate random colors or HEX color codes and use them for their projects
+   This project is a simple Palindrome Checker implemented in JavaScript.
+Users can input a string, and the application will determine whether the input is a palindrome.

-3. Random-quote Generator
+4. Random-Quote Generator

-   In this quote app, each time you click on the new quote button you'll get a new quote.
+   In this Quote app, each time you click on the new quote button you'll get a new quote.